The Best HDD for Gaming in 2022

 - Durable case

-Aside from PC drives, WD also makes the best HDD for console gaming.
-Here we’re talking about the WD Black P10 Game Drive.
-Unlike other drives from WD’s incredible opus, this is an external drive.
-It has precisely the same performance as an internal hard drive through a speedy USB 3.0 connection.
+Aside from PC drives, Western Digital also makes the best HDD for console gaming.
+Here, we’re talking about the WD Black P10 Game Drive.
+Unlike other drives listed here, this is an external drive.
+However, it has performance comparable to an internal hard drive through a speedy USB 3.2 connection.

-The P10 is quite a looker, too.
-Enclosed in a cool black industrial-looking case, with the logo imprinted in bold font, you might mistake this drive for a piece of military tech.
-Perhaps it’s no surprise then that there’s also a Call of Duty-themed model.
-Of course, it isn’t the best WD HDD for gaming simply because of its appearance, especially not when it comes to console gaming.
+The P10 looks quite good and really stands out due to the black industrial-looking case, with the logo imprinted in bold font.
+Perhaps it’s no surprise that there’s also a Call of Duty-themed model.
+Of course, we can’t crown it the best WD HDD for gaming simply because of its appearance, especially not when it comes to console gaming.

-As consoles are moving to SSD for storage but keeping compatibility with previous generations, gamers are facing a dilemma; on one side is a super-fast SSD powered through PCIe 4, but on the other is limited storage and a rough reminder that Call of Duty can easily take up 200+ gigs of HDD space.
-Luckily, both PlayStation and Xbox support loading old-gen games through a 3.0 USB, where the WD Black P10 comes to the rescue.
+As consoles are moving to SSDs for storage but keeping compatibility with previous generations, gamers are facing a dilemma; on one side is a super-fast SSD powered by PCIe 4, but on the other is limited storage and a rough reminder that Call of Duty can easily take up over 200 GB of HDD space.
+Luckily, both PlayStation and Xbox support loading old-gen games through a 3.0 USB, which is where the WD Black P10 comes to the rescue.

 This drive is at the top of the gaming hard drives list thanks to its performance and USB 3.2 Gen 1 connection.
-WD states that P10 can reach transfer speeds of 140 MB/s, and with up to 5 TB of storage, you can rest assured that you’ll always have your gaming library with you ready to go.
-If your console’s OS is up to date, you won’t even need to format it specifically for console gaming.
-Just plug it in and let the console prepare it for game installs.
+Western Digital states that P10 can reach data transfer speeds of 140 MB/s, and with a considerable storage capacity of up to 5 TB, you can rest assured that you’ll always have your gaming library with you ready to go.
+If your console’s operating system is up to date, you won’t even need to format it specifically for a gaming console.

 While WD Black doesn’t come cheap (the 4 TB model costs more than $100), it is the best hard drive for gaming if you like free games.
 The selection of freebies changes from time to time, and retailers often have different offers.
 So make sure you check what’s in the gift basket before snatching one of these drives up.
 For us, it is a must-have for any gamer who likes to play various games across different console generations.